insunaa/cmangos-dockerized/README.md

 Next run `./update_dbs.sh` to download and install the SQLite Databases

-Finally run `./extract.sh /path/to/your/World of Warcraft` to extract the data required to run the server.
+Finally run `./extract.sh "/path/to/your/World of Warcraft"` to extract the data required to run the server.

 To make changes to the configuration use the `.env` file.